ijiraq/astroquery/docs/cadc/cadc.rst

 1.7 Load job
 ~~~~~~~~~~~~~~~~~~~~~~

-Asynchronous jobs can be loaded.
+Asynchronous queies create jobs.
+Jobs that were previously excuted can be loaded.
 You need the jobid in order to load the job.

+A user must be authenticate (logged in) to use the load_async_job function.

 .. code-block:: python